 Mrs. Bennet is determined to find husbands for her five daughters.
 The arrival of a new wealthy neighbor seems like the answer to her predicament.
 But while eldest daughter Jane catches Mr. Bingley's eye, middle child Mary has her nose stuck in a book, and youngest girls, Kitty and Lydia, chase after officers in uniform; Elizabeth, the willful, intelligent, and opinionated second daughter, is snubbed by haughty gentleman Mr. Darcy...
 In this class-minded society, can love triumph over pride and prejudice?
 Written by

 Did You Know?

-as Emma wears to the Christmas party at Randalls in Emma
+(Emma) wears to visit the poor in Emma

 A musician in the assembly hall dance scene is playing a concertina.
 The concertina was not invented until the 1820's, and the story begins in the autumn of 1811.
 See more